Robert Williams (psychologist): Coining the term Ebonics

 On January 26, 1973, Williams' created the term "Ebonics" (a combination of "ebony" and "phonics") to refer to African-American English at a conference called "The Cognitive and Language Development of Black Children," which he organized in St. Louis in 1973.
 Williams defined Ebonics as "linguistic and paralinguistic features which on a concentric continuum represent the communicative competence of the West African, Caribbean, and United States slave descendants of African origin."
 He formally outlined his linguistic theory in his 1975 book, Ebonics: The True Language of Black Folks, which explained the African roots of Ebonics and refuted the popular conception that Ebonics was simply slang or deficient English.

 Implications of Ebonics

 Williams' work on Ebonics catapulted him into the public spotlight, especially after Ebonics became recognized as an official language for 28,000 African-American students in the school district of Oakland, California, on December 18, 1996.
-Ebonics has long remained a popular topic of contention, with several linguists questioning the accuracy of William's work and others arguing that the Williams theory of Ebonics harms black children by lowering their academic achievement standards.
+Ebonics has long remained a popular topic of contention, with several linguists questioning the accuracy of Williams' work and others arguing that the Williams theory of Ebonics harms black children by lowering their academic achievement standards.